 We must have spent nearly an hour and a half up there and I imagine if you did it every day it would be something you would never tire of.
 Truly beautiful and we were very thankful for the clear views.

-During this weekend we wanted to get a few smaller walks done and we decided a circular route around Loch Morlich.
-There are plenty of way-marked paths that vary in length and the one we followed was about 6k and started from the main carpark and went around the loch.
-A variety of different paths and a short distance on the road too.
-It wasn’t a particularly long or challenging walk but it was nice to stretch our legs and enjoy the views.
+During this weekend we wanted to get a few smaller walks done and we decided on a circular route around Loch Morlich.
+There are plenty of way-marked paths that vary in length and the one we followed was about 6km, started from the main car park and went around the loch.
+It wasn’t a particularly long or challenging walk but it was nice to stretch our legs and enjoy the scenery.
 We even noticed at one point that CairnGorm mountain summit had been covered in cloud making us feel even luckier to have been up earlier.

 Great place for cycling, walking, running, and also kayaking etc on the water.
 Just a couple of days after our visit here there was snow on the sandy beach here too!
 Insane.